mxchinegod/MinerDropper/README.md

 A trojan horse that drops a portable runtime of MinerGate's CLI CPU cryptocurrency miner.
 Includes basic persistance.

+# What

+Built in C#, MinerDropper.exe is a compiled version of Dropper, which downloads a zip that you should make out of a miner from https://minergate.com/downloads/, I'm using the Windows x64 console version.
+Inside of that same directory, put the compiled version of Hide in there, and name it 'run.exe'.
+Put all of this in a folder called 'WindowsDefender' and host it somewhere.

+There are comments in the code for where you edit the values.
+You can edit the other variables too if you feel like it, it's not complicated when you read what it's doing.

 # Why

 Idk, it occurs to anyone who ends up mining.
 It's just a thought experiment ;)